Saturday, April 15, 2023

 UPCOMING COOKBOOK TALKS

 Apr 16 Sun 4 What’s for Dinner?
 Menus and More from the Janice Bluestein Longone Culinary Archives at the University of Michigan.
 Juli McLoone, Curator.
 Culinary Historians of Ann Arbor HERE.
-TAPE may be HERE
+TAPE HERE

 Apr 23 Sun 6-7:30 People of the Cookbook.
 “We have come a long way from the 18th-century kosher gourmet cookbook in German to the Jewish Food Society’s online archive.”
 Barbara Kirshenblatt-Gimblett, Yael Raviv.
 New Lehrhaus.
 HERE .
-TAPE may be HERE
+TAPE HERE

 Jewish Food Society’s online recipes HERE.